Translated by Jay Issei Karslake

 Written by Mayu

-Tenjin Matsuri is a large-scale summer festival held annually in Osaka on July 24 and July 25.
+Tenjin Matsuri is a summer festival held annually in Osaka on July 24 and July 25.
 The festival includes traditional parades, Shinto shrine-related events, and a spectacular fireworks display.
-Learn how to get to the festival from Osaka Station and what to expect in 2019.
+Learn how to get to the festival from Osaka Station and what to expect.
+The festival is canceled in 2020.

 All About Tenjin Matsuri